Codeinwp/wp-maintenance-mode/readme.md

 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.

 ### Translations
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
-If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Linux, Mac OS X, Windows).
+If you want to help to translate the plugin in your language, please use the [translation tool](https://translate.wordpress.org/projects/wp-plugins/wp-maintenance-mode) (*Stable* branch) provided by WordPress.org.

 ### Contact & Feedback
 Please let me know if you like the plugin or you hate it or whatever...
 Please fork it, add an issue for ideas and bugs.